 If you love pancakes for breakfast, but you never seem to have time in the morning to make them, you can cook a large batch of pancakes and save them for later.

-Therefore, for the best results, you should store leftover pancakes in the refrigerator in an airtight container or zip-top bag for 3 days.
+Many pancake recipes contain butter and eggs in the batter so pancakes should not be left out for more than 2 hours.
+Store leftover pancakes in the refrigerator in an airtight container or zip-top bag for up to 5 days.
 Alternatively, you can freeze pancakes in portion sizes for up to 3 months.
-Whenever you store leftover food, be sure to check it for signs of spoilage like mold or bad smells before eating it.

 Continue reading for the best practices for storing and reheating leftover pancakes, keeping pancake batter in the refrigerator and freezer, and some clever gadgets for pancake lovers.

 Storing Leftover Pancakes